 Industrially farmed birds can also be quite tough to find appropriate care for.
-Hens, for instance, have a very high likelihood of suffering from egg yolk impaction and ovarian cancer.
+Hens, for instance, have a very high likelihood of suffering from an impacted oviduct and ovarian or oviductal cancer.
 Because few people endeavor to care for chickens for the duration of their long natural lifespans, many veterinarians do not have working knowledge about the symptoms and proper care for these debilitating conditions.
 Because of all the challenges that birds in your care may face, it’s important to find a veterinarian who, at minimum, specializes in avian medicine and regularly sees avian patients.
 If you are able to find a board-certified avian veterinarian in your area, this is ideal as this indicates an advanced level of education in avian medicine and surgery and requires regular re-certification.
 In The United States, there’s nothing preventing any veterinarian from advertising proficiency treating most animals, including chickens, Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource., Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource., and Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource., in addition to species like parrots and quails.
 A board certification demonstrates a much higher level of aptitude and experience than words alone.
 However, you still may find that the experienced avian veterinarian in your area has more experience with parrots and cockatoos than they do with chickens and turkeys.
 In these cases, just make sure that they’d treat your sanctuary’s residents with the same care and respect as a client’s beloved parrot.

 Vetting A Vet